• Skip to primary navigation

 • Cut the pumpkin in half and scoop out the seeds.

 • Brush the pumpkin with coconut oil and bake at 350 degrees for about 30-40 minutes.
-Check the pumpkin at 30 minutes to see if it is soft when a fork is inserted.
+Check the pumpkin for 30 minutes to see if it is soft when inserting a fork.

 • Remove the pumpkin from the oven and allow it to cool off.